 In 2018, Yellen called Bitcoin a “highly speculative asset” and “not a stable source of value” at the 2018 Canada FinTech Forum in Montreal.
-She has also underscored concerns that anonymous digital versions of cash could have enormous implications with regard to terrorist financing, money laundering and other financial crimes.
+She has also underscored concerns that anonymous digital versions of cash could have enormous implications concerning terrorist financing, money laundering, and other financial crimes.

 Despite these concerns, Yellen is not opposed to cryptocurrencies and blockchain technology.
 She has said that blockchain is a tremendous new technology that could have implications for the way transactions are handled while adding that monetary regulators should permit blockchain and cryptocurrency initiatives to expand.

 President Biden will likely leave the IRS alone but could raise taxes.

 The IRS has been notoriously heavy-handed during the Trump administration.
 In addition to sending out rounds of warning letters, the agency began hiring crypto tax experts to help trace transactions across the blockchain and support investigations.
 It also added new questions for Form 1040 that force taxpayers to disclose crypto holdings.

 While IRS enforcement will likely remain the same, the Biden administration could increase capital gains taxes that are widely viewed as a way to tax the rich.
 The Biden administration may also pursue other forms of taxation of digital goods and services given the widespread criticism surrounding Big Tech and e-commerce giants.

 President Biden could reduce uncertainty in the market.